72nd/acc/README.md

 ## Usage and Functions

+You can always add the `--help` flag to all commands to learn more about a certain (sub) command.

 ### add

 Add new elements (customer, employee, expense, expense-category, invoice or transaction) to your acc project.
 If you don't want to use the interactive prompt, use the `--default` flag.
 Some of the elements contain paths to files by using the `--asset` flag you can specify this paths in advance and thus use the tab-completion of your shell.